sproates/cypress-layout/README.md

 # cypress-layout
-Largely inspired by the [Galen Framework](http://galenframework.com/), `cypress-layout` enables you to automate the testing of your designs and layouts.
+Largely inspired by the [Galen Framework](http://galenframework.com/), `cypress-layout` enables you to automate the testing of your responsive layouts.

 ### Prerequisites